Kinoma/SourceDocumentation/kinomajs_documentation_writer’s_guide.md

 Wherever reasonable, the term being defined should be singular rather than plural.
 Related items (such as “horizontal extent” and “vertical extent”) should not be combined into a single entry (such as “horizontal and vertical extent”).
 Glossary entries may cross-reference each other (as in “See also vertical extent”) but may not refer to other sections of the document.

 As much as possible, terms should be defined the same way in the glossaries of all the KinomaJS documents.
-If a term has a different meaning in the current document than in another KinomaJS document (or than in the world at large), you can clarify that in the definition by, for example, beginning it with “In <the current context>, …”.
+If a term has a different meaning in the current document than in another KinomaJS document (or than in the world at large), you can clarify that in the definition by, for example, beginning it with “In \<the current context\>, …”.

 > *Create glossary items while you’re writing rather than at the last minute; it can help clarify your thinking about what things mean, exactly.
-Define things by what they are, not just what they do, and in the singular (“A <something> is …”) rather than the plural, which can be ambiguous.
+Define things by what they are, not just what they do, and in the singular (“A \<something\> is …”) rather than the plural, which can be ambiguous.
 Check that the usage of each term is consistent throughout the document, and in related KinomaJS documents if applicable; where possible, lift definitions directly out of other documents’ glossaries.*

 ---

-##5	Final Checks
+##Final Checks
 Some final checks you’re strongly recommended to make before turning over a draft for editing: